How to stop overspending?

 The number one cause of overspending is consumerism.

 Sadly most of us have been programmed to consume right at the time we were just learning how to walk.

 And there are a lot of unnecessary things that people spend on because they think they needed them at the time of purchase.

-If you’re somewhere around my age, you’d remember that most parents from the 80s would buy their kids new bags, clothes, shoes and school supplies each school year even when our school bags are still in good shapes.
+If you’re somewhere around my age, you’d remember that most parents from the 80s would buy their kids’ new bags, clothes, shoes, and school supplies each school year even when our school bags are still in good shape.

 There was always the need to “wear” or “own” something new and the need to prove that “I can afford it” was always there.